drshahizan/SECP3843/submission/AimanHafizi619/Question 4/answerQ4.md

 print(cluster_averages)
 ```

 6. This will provide the average age for each cluster.
+Click [here](https://github.com/drshahizan/SECP3843/blob/main/submission/AimanHafizi619/Question%204/files/source-code/AnalyticsQ4.ipynb) to see the code